raulfraile/ladybug/README.md

 ## Installation

-As easy as [download](https://github.com/raulfraile/Ladybug/raw/master/Ladybug.zip), include the library and use the provided helpers:
+As easy as [download](https://github.com/raulfraile/Ladybug/raw/master/Ladybug.zip), include the library and use the provided helpers.

 ``` php
 <?php